Sainte-Adresse: History

 The oldest known name of the commune was "Caput Caleti" mentioned in 1240.
-Later known as Saint-Denis-Chef-de-Caux, named after an ancient place of worship and its position on the cape.
-In 1415, Henry V landed with his fleet, to claim the throne of France.
+It was later known as Saint-Denis-Chef-de-Caux, after an ancient place of worship and its position on the cape.
+In 1415, Henry V of England landed with his fleet here to claim the throne of France.

-Starting in 1905, Georges Dufayel, a Parisian businessman, created a residential seaside resort known as Nice havrais (the "Nice of Le Havre"), at Sainte Adresse.
+In 1905, Georges Dufayel, a Parisian businessman, created a residential seaside resort known as Nice havrais (the "Nice of Le Havre"), at Sainte Adresse.
 The local architect Ernest Daniel directed operations.
-The Avenue de Regatta on the waterfront is designed in the image of the promenade des Anglais in Nice.
+Avenue de Regatta, on the waterfront, is designed in the image of Promenade des Anglais, in Nice.

 During World War I, Sainte-Adresse was the administrative capital of Belgium.
-The Belgian government in exile was installed from October 1914 to November 1918 in the Dufayel building, named after the businessman who had built it in 1911.
-It had at its disposal a post office using Belgian postage stamps.
+The Belgian government-in-exile was installed from October 1914 to November 1918 in the Dufayel Building, named after the businessman, who had built it in 1911.
+The building had at its disposal a post office that used Belgian postage stamps.
+As a result, the centre of the town's seal has the Belgian flag.

-During World War II, the Germans built several fortifications here for the Atlantic Wall, to defend the port of Le Havre.
+During World War II, the Germans built several fortifications here for the Atlantic Wall to defend the port of Le Havre.